 |Gaviscon Double Action||Calcium carbonate, sodium alginate, sodium bicarbonate||Oral suspension, liquid sachets, chewable tablets|

-It can be concluded from the above table that Gaviscon range of products contains a combination of:
+It can be concluded from the above table that Gaviscon’s range of products contains a combination of:

-- Sodium bicarbonate: used as an antacid to neutralise stomach acid.
+- Sodium bicarbonate: used as an antacid to neutralize stomach acid.

-- Calcium carbonate: used as an antacid to neutralise stomach acid.
+- Calcium carbonate: used as an antacid to neutralize stomach acid.

 Gaviscon alternative products: antacids

-Products, which are alternative to Gaviscon, contain a combination one or more of the same ingredients.
+Products, which are alternatives to Gaviscon, contain one or more of the same ingredients.

 Gaviscon alternative Liquid Antacid